Tootsie Roll Cocktail

-The Tootsie Roll Cocktail is a black candy cocktail fit for Halloween.
+The fizzy Tootsie Roll Cocktail is a black candy cocktail fit for Halloween or any candy craving.
 Made with root beer and coffee liqueur, it tastes just like the candy.
 Even though it’s spooky and dark, it is refreshing and sure to satisfy any sweet tooth!
 What’s in a Tootsie Roll drink and how do you make it?
 Let’s find out!

 *This post may contain affiliate links, meaning Feast + West may receive commissions for purchases made through those links — at no cost to you.
 All opinions are our own.
 Please read our full disclosure for more information.